heejaekim-845/AI_Safety/replit.md

 - June 30, 2025.
 Fixed duplicate major risk factors section that was displaying twice in equipment dashboard
 - June 30, 2025.
 Added risk factor detail fields to database schema and admin panel - equipment now supports detailed descriptions for high voltage, high pressure, high temperature, height, and mechanical risks with proper data persistence
 - June 30, 2025.
 Enhanced visual hierarchy with subtle gradient backgrounds (slate-50 to blue-50) on dashboard and work selection pages to improve card distinction and overall UI readability
+- June 30, 2025.
+Completed hazardous chemicals editing functionality in admin panel with chemical type and name fields, and MSDS image management system allowing users to upload, edit, and delete MSDS images dynamically
+- June 30, 2025.
+Enhanced MSDS popup dialog to use dynamic database-stored images instead of hardcoded images, supporting any chemical type with proper error handling and fallback images
 ```

 ## User Preferences